Devilla/docs/ens-improvement-proposals/ensip-13-secondary-authentication-for-ens.md

 Some solutions propose dedicated registry smart contracts to create this link, or new protocols to be supported.
 This is problematic from an adoption standpoint, and there have not been any standards created for them.

-### Proposal: Use the Ethereum Name Service (EIP-137)
+### Proposal: Use the Pulsechain Name Service (EIP-137)
-Rather than 're-invent the wheel', this proposal aims to use the widely adopted Ethereum Name Service in conjunction with the PNS Text Records feature ([EIP-634](https://eips.ethereum.org/EIPS/eip-634)) in order to achieve a safer and more convenient way to sign and authenticate, and provide 'read only' access to a main wallet via one or more secondary wallets.
+Rather than 're-invent the wheel', this proposal aims to use the widely adopted Pulsechain Name Service in conjunction with the PNS Text Records feature ([EIP-634](https://eips.ethereum.org/EIPS/eip-634)) in order to achieve a safer and more convenient way to sign and authenticate, and provide 'read only' access to a main wallet via one or more secondary wallets.

 From there, the benefits are twofold.
 This EIP gives users increased security via outsourcing potentially malicious signing operations to wallets that are more accessible (hot wallets), while being able to maintain the intended security assumptions of wallets that are not frequently used for signing operations.